- Download our Moving to the Czech Republic Guide (PDF)

 Buying property in Czech Republic

-As a general rule, property in popular historical districts in Prague tend to retain or increase in value.
-Expats looking to buy in newer suburbs should keep in mind the home's proximity to good hospitals and schools (especially international schools), the presence of green spaces and the accessibility of the city centre among other factors.
+As a general rule, property in popular historical districts in Prague tends to retain or increase in value.
+Expats looking to buy in newer suburbs should keep in mind the home's proximity to good hospitals and schools (especially international schools), the presence of green spaces and the accessibility to the city centre among other factors.

 Some Czech banks are willing to provide loans to EU citizens without permanent residency, depending on the circumstances, while others will require proof of permanent residency.
 It's best to investigate mortgage options thoroughly in advance.